chelseanelson/final-project-2-chelseanelson/README.md

 ## Project Structure

-`data/` : Contains datasets used in the project `figures/`: stores visualizations and figures generated during the project `rscripts/`: contains all of the associated rscripts for the project `memos/` : holds associated memos to see how I progressed through the project `results/` : contains the tuned and final data and models associated with the lab (change this later)
+`data/` : Contains datasets used in the project

+`figures/`: stores visualizations and figures generated during the project

+`rscripts/`: contains all of the associated rscripts for the project

+`memos/` : holds associated memos to see how I progressed through the project

+`results/` : contains results assocaited with the tuned and final models

 ## Documents